gravis-os/gravis-os/.changeset/nice-rivers-talk.md

 "@gravis-os/storage": patch
 ---

-feat: add a fallback avatar src
+Add a fallback avatar src to StorageAvatarWithUpload